 16. Ceiling Medallion

-A ceiling medallion is a decorative disc placed at the center of the ceiling, usually where a light fixture or fan is simple addition can instantly elevate a bedroom from basic to elegant by adding a touch of classic architectural come in a variety of styles, from minimalist rings to ornate, carved designs featuring acanthus leaves or traditionally made of plaster, modern versions are often crafted from lightweight polymers that are easy to install.
+A ceiling medallion is a decorative disc placed at the center of the ceiling, usually where a light fixture or fan is installed.
+This simple addition can instantly elevate a bedroom from basic to elegant by adding a touch of classic architectural detail.
+Medallions come in a variety of styles, from minimalist rings to ornate, carved designs featuring acanthus leaves or scrolls.
+While traditionally made of plaster, modern versions are often crafted from lightweight polymers that are easy to install.
 A large medallion paired with a statement chandelier creates a formal and polished look that serves as the crown jewel of the entire bedroom design.

 17. Gold Leaf